junxit/us-congress-bills-114/metadata.md

 - 2015-06-25 — Motion to reconsider laid on the table Agreed to without objection.
 - 2015-06-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 387). (text: CR 6/23/2015 H4570-4571)
 - 2015-06-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 387).(text: CR 6/23/2015 H4570-4571)
+- 2015-07-07 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.